The power of rebalancing your investment portfolio

 - And Bonds were up 7.3%

 Vivian, with the help of her financial advisor, took a little different strategy.
 Vivian decided to manage the portfolio by rebalancing the investment portfolio once a year.
-Simply put, this meant that she had to bring the portfolio back to its original balance where each asset class accounted for one quarter or 25% of a portfolio.
+Simply put, this meant that she had to bring the portfolio back to its original balance where each asset class accounted for one-quarter of 25% of a portfolio.
 For example, after the first year, she would sell a little bit of the bonds and cash to add to the global and Canadian equities.

 And the winner is . . .

 I went back to 1990 and used real performance data provided by Morningstar for the four asset classes.
 Each year, I compared Garry and Vivian’s portfolios with Garry’s portfolio being passively managed and Vivian’s is actively rebalanced every year.
 At the end of the first 10 years, who do you think had more money?
 At the end of 10 years, Garry’s $100,000 grew to a very respectable $277,710.

 Vivian, with her active discipline of rebalancing, fared better than her husband Garry.
 Her same $100,000 grew to $281,098.50.
 That’s almost $10,000 more.
 On a percentage basis, Vivian’s compound return was 9.1% compared to Garry’s 8.8%.